-This course will be offered as both an extension (8xx section) and a main campus (00x section) online course in Spring 2013.
-Main campus students must use section 012 and extension students must use section 802.
-This course description has been approved by the instructor for Spring 2013.
-Use for general information only after that semester.
+This course will be offered as an online extension course in Summer I 2014.
+This course description has not yet been approved by the instructor for Summer 2014.
+Use for general information only until approved.

 GLS 592: There is an Otherness Inside Us: An Exploration of Contemporary Southern Poetry

 “That lonely fir, which always seems

 As though it locked dark secrets in itself”